 Professor Abramson has taught at other educational institutions.
 He has been teaching dispute resolution courses at Cardozo Law School since 2000.
 He visited as a full-time professor at Cardozo Law School (NYC), UNLV Law School (Las Vegas), and the US Air Force Academy (Colorado Springs).
 At UNLV, he is one of two senior ADR Scholars.
 At the AF Academy, he helped build its negotiations program including designing and teaching its first advanced negotiation course for the military context and formulating a training program for negotiation teachers.

 At Touro, Professor Abramson established the law school’s first summer abroad program at Russia’s premier university, Moscow State University.
-As an ABA CEELI Specialist in Russia, he worked on a number of law reform projects when Russia began its transition to democracy.
+As an ABA Rule of Law (CEELI) Specialist in Russia in the 1990s, he worked on several law reform projects when Russia was trying to build a democracy.
 After leaving his vice dean position, he stayed involved in educational leadership roles by first serving for three years on the Committee for Professional Development (CLE for law professors) of the Association of American Law Schools (AALS).
 He now serves as a member of the twenty person AALS Resource Corps that facilitates retreats at U.S. law schools.

 Prior to joining the Touro faculty, he worked in both private practice and state government for seven years.
 He first litigated contract disputes in a civil legal services office and then helped formulate business regulatory policies and litigated complex regulatory cases for a New York State agency.